AminNasiri63/Siamese-Triplet-Image-Similarity/README.md

 ## Usage
 ```
 **Prepare your dataset**
 Organize your image dataset as described above.

 **Configure paths and parameters**
 Edit the pathData variable and other parameters inside the notebook as needed.

 **Run training**
 Execute the training notebook to train the Siamese network.

 **Evaluate the model**
 Use the provided evaluation functions and cells to compute similarity metrics and visualize results.
 ```

 ## Project Structure
 ```
     SiameseNetwork.ipynb - Jupyter notebook containing the full pipeline (data loading, training, evaluation)

-    Loss.xlsx - Saved loss history after training (optional)

-    Siamese.keras - Saved model checkpoint after training (optional)
 ```
 ## Acknowledgements
 ```